Vegan Sandwich Fillings

 Available from all major supermarkets.
 Branded and supermarket brands.
 They can be bought fresh or frozen, some ready to eat, others to warm or cook.
 Also packet mixes from supermarkets and health food stores.

-Quorn or VegiDeli
+Quorn or VegiDeli or use vegetable fingers.

 Yes really a dip, but ideal for a sandwich with lots of extra’s.
 Just watch out for milk in most brands.
 Low fat brands are sometimes accidentally vegan.